Primate Equilibrium Platform: Purpose

-The goal of the PEP research is to determine the ability of fighter pilots to deliver payloads in a second-strike scenario, in which the pilots may have been exposed to radiation or chemical or biological weapons.
+The goal of the PEP research was to determine the ability of fighter pilots to deliver payloads in a second-strike scenario, in which the pilots may have been exposed to radiation or chemical or biological weapons.
+Relevance for military radiation experiments using non-human primates (NHPs) grew throughout the 20th century as the United States addressed threats of international warfare.